 - Ambient air intake system featuring a recirculated blow off valve that is designed to ensure proper mass air flow sensor operation and the highest possible flow characteristics

-- Walbro 255lph drop in fuel pump, and fuel injector modification service is included.
+- Walbro 255lph drop-in fuel pump and fuel injector modification service are included.
 This service satisfies fuel requirements for 400whp and requires core injectors up front for modification

-Now we have looked at all the best RX-8 turbo kits available on the market today, which products are our top picks?
+Now we have looked at all the best RX-8 turbo kits available today, which products are our top picks?

 Best RX-8 Turbo Kit Choice

-In the context of these turbo kits, we are chooseing the GReddy Street turbo kit as the winner.
+In the context of these turbo kits, we are choosing the GReddy Street turbo kit as the winner.

 GReddy Street Turbo Kit